coala/coala/docs/Developers/Newcomers_Guide.rst

     you to learn more about coala and python.

 .. note::

-    If you need help picking up an issue, you can always ask us and we'll help you!

     If you ever have problems in finding some links maybe you can find the solution in our :doc:`useful links section <Useful_Links>`.